MariamEld/bewitched-sleep/README.md

 //Change System State
 UNLOCK_STATE;				//#define UNLOCK_STATE pthread_mutex_unlock(&CHAIR_STATE_MUTEX)
 ```
-#### Examples of behaviors that must be guarded due to changing/reading the system state include
+#### Examples of behaviors that must be guarded due to changing/reading the system state include:
 1. (En/De)queing from/into the waiting queue
 2. Writing the waiting/helping information to files or to the screen
 3. Changing shared volatile flags/variables.